miftahihsan/Alfred-Facebook-Hackathon-2020/README.md

 ## How we built it

-We used messenger platform to host the chatbot.
+We used the messenger platform to host the chatbot.
+Various features such as WebViews, Templates and Messenger Profile API helped our bot to be more dynamic and personalized.
+We also used the Handover Protocol API to allow users to get help from a human for more complex tasks.
 We hosted our message response server on Heroku.
-We used AWS for maintaining the company database.
-For natural language processing, we used Wit.ai/.
+We used AWS DynamoDB for maintaining the company database.
+For natural language processing, we used wit.ai.

 ## Challenges we ran into